erkue/htlogicalgates/README.md

-This package can be used to compile circuit implementations for **logical Clifford gates** of **quantum error-correcting codes**.
+This package can be used to compile circuit implementations for **logical Clifford gates** of **quantum error-correcting codes** It is based on [arXiv:2505.20261](https://arxiv.org/abs/2505.20261).
 The main features are:

 - works for **every stabilizer code** (runtime increases with code size),
 - works for **every logical Clifford gate**, and